kengibson1111/tour-of-go/README.md

 * functions - shows the use of a private function.

 * functions (params) - same as the previous lesson, but shows type sharing.

+* functions (multiple) - this shows how a function can return any number of values.